Sonar Pipe Inspection Is an Effective Visual Inspection Method

 - The pipeline’s condition can be safely recorded and monitored while it is in service, providing data on the integrity of the pipeline and its operating characteristics.

-- When a pipeline requires repair or rehabilitation, you can add an accurate picture of its condition to the bid documents, eliminating costly change-orders.
+- When a pipeline requires repair or rehabilitation, our sonar pipeline assessment services add an accurate picture of its condition to the bid documents, eliminating costly change-orders.